Serathian/Vaccinations-2021-backend/README.md

 **.ENV file not included in the git.
 Only npm test will work.
 See [Heroku](https://afternoon-spire-41729.herokuapp.com/) for working app**

-npm install
+> First run 'npm install' .\
-npm test OR run test script
+> Then run npm test OR run test script